 Is PayPal Available in Ghana?

-Signing up to a PayPal Account in Ghana
+Signing up for a PayPal Account in Ghana

 I have written a full article on how to create a PayPal account in Ghana.
 Please click on the link below to read the complete steps involved.
 I talked about everything you need to know in there, including the legalities and how to connect your bank account Debit Card or MasterCard with your account.